sguzunov/docs/docs/glue42-concepts/09_metrics/03_net/metrics-net.md

 Every metric system has one system state metric.
 The purpose of this state metric is to provide information about the condition of the metric system.
 The state can be:
 - `GREEN` - when the system is working properly;
-- `AMBER` - when the system cannot work properly because of a third-party component, but is trying to repair;
+- `AMBER` - when the system can't work properly because of a third-party component, but is trying to repair;
-- `RED` - when the system cannot continue working;
+- `RED` - when the system can't continue working;

 ## Metric System Repository